josephmjoy/robotics/python_robotutils/NOTES.md

+## February 5, 2018C JMJ: Start of unit test for the UDP transport
+It's `test_comm_helper.py`.
+Haven't run it yet - just got Pylint to be happy.
+It creates a client and a server.
+The client sends a bunch of messages and the server verifies it receives messages.
+Not much validation (yet) - just that there are no send errors.

 ## February 5, 2018B JMJ: Importing a lower-level module
 `from .comm.common import DatagramTransport` Allows `comm_helper.py` to import `DatagramTransport` from `./comm/common.py`.
 At some point the various public things under `comm` should be exposed directly